csaccheri/JsDoc-Toolkit.tmbundle/README.md

 ### Snippets

 This bundle includes a number of snippets to help you write JsDoc Toolkit-friendly comments.
-First, use the `docblock` snippet (type `doc` then tab) to create a documentation comment block (starting with `/**`), then use the other snippets to generate the various tags JsDoc Toolkit supports.
+Use the `docblock` snippet (type `doc` then tab) to create a documentation comment block (starting with `/**`), then use the other snippets to generate the various tags JsDoc Toolkit supports.

-Read the [JsDoc Toolkit tag reference][jsdot] for more information on each tag.
+Read the [JsDoc Toolkit tag reference][jsdot] for a description of each tag and how it's used.

 ### Commands